sqm-autorate/sqm-autorate/README.md

 CAKE is great!

 However out of the box, CAKE makes the assumption that an ISP connection has a stable speed (bandwidth) and a stable latency.
-This is **not** the case for connections on **cable/DOCIS**, or on **LTE/ and other wireless technologies**.
+This is **not** the case for connections on **DOCIS/cable**, or on **LTE/wireless technologies**.
 The achieveable speed and latency on these connections is sensitive to the number of simultaneous active connections (users, from the ISP point of view) and, for wireless, may be sensitive to weather conditions.

 To make CAKE work well, there is a compromise and trade off between speed and latency.
 If there is need for fairly constant latency, then speed must be given up.